 The Media Freedom and Information Access Clinic (MFIA) seeks candidates for this position with two to three years of relevant experience who are interested in pursuing a career in litigation or public advocacy on issues surrounding digital age free expression and transparency, either within government, at a non-governmental organization, or as a law school clinical professor.
 The Stanton Fellow will gain relevant hands-on experience litigating cutting edge issues, develop litigation expertise in a chosen area of free expression, and participate in the intellectual life of the Yale ISP.

 Yale Law School is pleased to announce a one-time project-based Public Interest Law Fellowship for 2018-2019 open to graduating law students and recent graduates (last three years) from an accredited U.S. law school.
 The goal of the fellowship is to encourage and support new lawyers seeking to work in the public interest.

-CDO Guides: Public Interest Fellowships Volume I & II
+Public Interest Fellowships: Volumes I & II

 Applying for an Equal Justice Works (EJW) Fellowship (2018)